swisspost/container_day_ict_campus/advanced/webserver-ha/README.md

 - expose port `8080` as `8080` on the host
 - mount the `./Caddyfile` into `/etc/caddy/Caddyfile` in the container

-If the caddy is started, you should be able to browse [http://localhost:8080](http://localhost:8080) and see a different page on every refresh.
+If the caddy is started, you should be able to browse [http://localhost:8080](http://localhost:8080) and see a different hostname on every refresh.